-We are authorized to issue an unlimited number of common shares without nominal or par value for such consideration as may be determined by resolution of our board of directors (our "Board").
-As at March 8, 2018, there were 55,407,916 common shares issued and outstanding.
-As a holder of common shares, you are entitled to one vote on a ballot at the Meeting for each common share you own.
+We are authorized to issue an unlimited number of Common Shares without nominal or par value for such consideration as may be determined by resolution of our board of directors (our "Board").
+As at March 18, 2021, there were 58,585,739 Common Shares issued and outstanding.
+As a holder of Common Shares, you are entitled to one vote on a ballot at the Meeting for each Common Share you own.
 We are also authorized to issue an unlimited number of preferred shares, issuable in series.
 Each series is issuable upon the terms and conditions as set by our Board at the time of creation, subject to the class priorities.
-As at March 8, 2018, there were no preferred shares issued and outstanding.
+As at March 18, 2021, there were no preferred shares issued and outstanding.

-To the knowledge of our directors and officers, as at March 8, 2018, no person or company beneficially owned, or controlled or directed, directly or indirectly, common shares carrying more than 10% of the votes attached to all of the issued and outstanding common shares, except as set forth below.
+To the knowledge of our directors and officers, as at March 18, 2021, no person or company beneficially owned, or controlled or directed, directly or indirectly, Common Shares carrying more than 10% of the votes attached to all of the issued and outstanding Common Shares, except as set forth below.

-Name Number of Common Shares Held or Controlled Percentage of Common Shares Held or Controlled Kernwood Limited 9,154,000 16.5%
+Name Number of Common Shares Held or Controlled Percentage of Common Shares Held or Controlled Edward Hume Kernaghan 8,592,800 14.7%